 Why Should You Have a Strong Relationship with Your Therapist?

-“Some patients come into the center up to three days per week and the therapist develops a relationship with that person,” she says.
+“Some patients might choose to come into the center up to three days per week and the therapist develops a relationship with that person,” she says.
 “That relationship is what drives a lot of your success with therapy.”

 Adams notes that, even in the middle of a pandemic, she’s in contact with people – performing manual therapy right next to her patients, helping them get the care they need while keeping everyone safe.
 “It’s important that patients feel safe, comfortable, and welcome,” she says.
 “That’s something we strive to deliver to our patients.”

 A physician referral is not required for an appointment with UPMC Rehabilitation Institute.
 The new facility is at Southland Shopping Center, 623-A Clairton Blvd.
 Search more locations online or schedule an appointment at 1-888-723-4277 option 2